gurch101/gurch101.github.io/posts/books/dive-into-design-patterns.md

 date: 2021-10-10
 description: Dive into Design Pattern Summary
 category: book summary
-type: notes
+type: books
 ---

 # Dive Into Design Patterns

 ### Chapter 1 - Intro to OOP

-wrapping data and behavior related to that data into objects that are constructed from blueprints called classes
-    - class has methods
-    - fields on class are called members of the class
-    - members = state, methods = behavior
+wrapping data and behavior related to that data into objects that are constructed from blueprints called classes - class has methods - fields on class are called members of the class - members = state, methods = behavior

 4 Pillars

 - Abstraction: objects only model attributes and behaviors of real objects in a specific context.
 IE Airplane would be represented differently in a flight simulator vs a flight booking application
 - Encapsulation: each object has an interface that is open to interaction with other objects.
 IE a car engine can have a start method but all the details are hidden.
 Object hides parts of its state and behaviors from other objects.
 - Inheritance: ability to build new classes on top of existing ones.
 - Polymorphism: ability of a program to detect the real class of an object and call its implementation even when its type is unknown in the current context.

 Object relationships

 - Association: one object uses or interacts with another.
 Solid line with arrow in UML.
 - Dependency: object accepts another object as a method parameter, instantiates, or uses another object.
 Dotted line with arrow in UML.
 If changes in to a class definition results in modifications in another class, you have a dependency.
 - Composition: One object is composed of one or more instances of another.
 Filled in diamond arrow in UML.
 Container controls lifecycle of dependents.
 (University is composed of departments)